hopv/syng/README.md

     axiom.
 - We don't use any proof-irrelevant types like types in Coq's `Prop`.
 - We use **sized types** for flexible coinduction and induction.
-    + Despite some concerns about Agda's soundness around sized types, we believe our usage of sized types in Syho's mechanization is safe.
+    + Although some concerns about Agda's soundness around sized types exist, the semantics of sized types are pretty clear in theory.
+In Syho's mechanization, we use sized types carefully, avoiding unsoundness.

 ## Termination verification by induction